search icon

 Bitcoin Definition

-Bitcoin is a digital decentralized currency that allows peer-to-peer transactions without the need for intermediaries like banks, often used for online purchases and investment, with its value subject to market fluctuations.
+Bitcoin is a digital decentralized currency that allows peer-to-peer transactions without the need for intermediaries like banks, often used for online purchases and investment.
+Its value is subject to market fluctuations.

 Starts at $0 + state fees and only takes 5-10 minutes

 Bitcoin is a form of digital currency that is offered independently from any government or financial institution.
-The definition of bitcoin requires this digital currency to be capable of being transferred anywhere in the world without a central bank or other intermediary needed to transfer it from person to person.
+More specifically, Bitcoin is a digital currency that’s capable of being transferred anywhere in the world without a central bank or other intermediary needed to transfer it from person to person.
 Bitcoin’s definition also requires that it has a known monetary value that can’t be altered.

 What is Bitcoin?

-In its simplest terms, bitcoin is a decentralized, digital currency.
-No government, institution, or authority controls bitcoin, which some people think is one of bitcoin’s advantages.
-Owners are completely anonymous and use encryption keys instead of personally identifiable information (PII) to identify themselves and their accounts.
-Another bitcoin advantage is that Bitcoin isn’t “issued,” like a traditional currency.
-Instead, it’s “mined” by computer, which is something we’ll discuss later in this article.
+In its simplest terms, Bitcoin is a decentralized, digital currency.
+No government, institution, or authority controls Bitcoin; many Bitcoin enthusiasts believe this is one of the currency’s biggest advantages.
+Bitcoin owners are completely anonymous and use encryption keys instead of personally identifiable information (PII) to identify themselves and their accounts.
+Another advantage is that Bitcoin isn’t “issued,” like a traditional currency.
+Instead, it’s “mined” by a computer, which is covered later in the article.

 Understanding Bitcoin

-Bitcoin was launched anonymously in 2009 by a person calling themself Satoshi Nakamoto.
-Nakamoto’s goal in launching bitcoin was to create a completely decentralized electronic cash system.
-Nakamoto allegedly turned over bitcoin’s source code to others in the bitcoin community and vanished in 2011.
-They haven’t been heard of or from since.
+Bitcoin was launched anonymously in 2009 by a person who called themselves Satoshi Nakamoto.
+Nakamoto’s goal in launching Bitcoin was to create a completely decentralized electronic cash system.
+Nakamoto allegedly turned over Bitcoin’s source code to others in the Bitcoin community and vanished in 2011.
+They haven’t been heard from since.

-Despite bitcoin’s disadvantage of a murky origin story, it’s now a globally traded asset.
+Despite Bitcoin’s somewhat murky origin story, it’s now a globally traded asset.
 Its daily traded volume is in the tens of billions of dollars.
-While its regulatory status varies by region, bitcoin is most commonly regulated as either a currency or a commodity.
-Some countries, like the U.S., continue to grapple with the regulation of the securities-like features of bitcoin.
+While its regulatory status varies by region, Bitcoin is most commonly regulated as either a currency or a commodity.
+Some countries, like the U.S., continue to grapple with how to regulate certain aspects of Bitcoin, particularly those that resemble securities.

 Bitcoin can be purchased or “mined.”
 Each method has its advantages and disadvantages.